-The third significant way AI is transforming insurance is through audio, image and video analysis, wherein insurers can now process and settle claims accurately–and quickly–for increased customer satisfaction.
+The third significant way artificial intelligence in insurance is transforming the industry is through audio, image, and video analysis, wherein insurers can now process and settle claims accurately–and quickly–for increased customer satisfaction.
 For instance, someone having a car insurance policy can file an instant claim in the event of an accident via their mobile app, by uploading pictures of the mishap.
 Self-learning algorithms, which have been programmed to curate relevant claims-related data from images, can then accurately gauge the extent of damage, and automate the claims assessment process.

 2. IoT driving dynamic risk pricing